Traditional Bulgarian Herbs And Their Uses

 Chamomile is often a soothing tea for stomach upsets and digestive problems.
 It is also thought to help treat anxiety and insomnia.
 Mint is another popular herb for treating digestive issues.
 It is also said to help relieve headaches and muscle pain.

-Lavender is considered to be a calming and relaxing herb.
+Lavender is considered a calming and relaxing herb.
 It is often used in teas or baths to help reduce stress and promote relaxation.
-Rosemary is thought to be beneficial in improving circulation and aiding in digestion.
+Rosemary is thought to improve circulation and aid digestion.
 Sage is another popular herb that is said to have numerous health benefits.
 It is commonly used in teas or as an ingredient in soups and stews.

 Thyme is an herb with a long history of use in folk medicine.
 It is effective in treating respiratory problems such as bronchitis and coughs.
 Thyme is also believed to boost the immune system and help fight off infections.